Do you want to link to our other external sites and leave Amgen.ca?

 Amgen foundation – Inspiring the Scientists of Tomorrow.

 Established in 1990, the Amgen Biotech Experience (ABE), is an innovative science education program that introduces students to the excitement of scientific discovery and builds bridges between school and real-life biosciences.
-The program provides teachers with professional development and education materials and loans research-grade equipment to high schools in 17 countries all at no cost.
-Since 1990, the program has reached 1,100,000+ students and has expanded to 27 locations across the globe.
+The program provides teachers with professional development and education materials and loans research-grade equipment to high schools all at no cost.
+Worldwide, the program has reached 1.2 million students to date.
 Learn more about the Amgen Biotech Experience and its presence in Canada.

 Established in 2006, the Amgen Scholars Program is an undergraduate summer research experience hosted at 26 premier educational and research institutions across the United States, Europe, Asia, Australia and Canada.
 Participants benefit by conducting a research project under top faculty, participating in seminars and networking events and taking part in a symposium in their respective region.
 Throughout the program, participants meet peers, present their research findings, learn about biotechnology and hear from leading scientists.
 Financial support for students is a critical component of the program, which helps ensure that eligible students, regardless of income, can participate.
 Learn more about the Amgen Scholars Program and its presence in Canada.

 Funded by the Amgen Foundation and developed at Harvard University, LabXchange is a free, online platform for science learning that provides middle school, high school and university level teachers and students with access to personalized instruction, virtual lab experiences and networking opportunities across the global scientific community.
+To view the number of visitors from Canada to date, please visit: amgenfoundation.org/about/around-the-world.
 Learn more about LabXchange.

 For more information on the work of the Amgen Foundation, visit amgenfoundation.org